bright-sea/webpivottable/doc/api.md

 We also provide APIs for you to save and open WPT format data:

-To generate wpt string to be saved into wpt file.
+### To generate wpt string to be saved into wpt file.

-    var webPivotTable  = new WebPivotTable({},"wpt-container");
     var wptString = webPivotTable.generateWptString(ignoreData);

     //Parameters: